-

 Gozo Shioda 塩田 剛三 was a prominent aikido master and the founder of the Yoshinkan style of aikido.
 Despite his small stature, standing at 154cm and weighing 46 kg, he is known as the “Unworldly Budoka” 不世出の武道家 in Japan.
 Shioda was born on September 9, 1915, in Tokyo, Japan.
 His early exposure to martial arts included Kendo and Judo, in which he excelled, achieving a 3rd dan in Judo during secondary school.
 His proficiency instilled confidence in his martial art skills.
 In 1932, doubts arose as he observed Ueshiba and his disciples practicing Aikido, questioning its authenticity.
 Ueshiba himself noticed Shioda’s uncertainty and invited him for a personal practice session.…

-Tanto and its Use in Aikido
+Tanto: History and Modern Use in Aikido Practice

 Kuzushi – The Subtlety of Unbalancing Your Opponent in Aikido